William O'Brien (trade unionist): Irish revolutionary period

 A member of the Irish Neutrality League, and Anti-Conscription Committee, during the World War I, O'Brien was interned on several occasions by the Dublin Castle government.
-During one of these instances, he stood in the 1920 Stockport by-election, but was refused a release to campaign in it.
+During one of these instances, he stood in the 1920 Stockport by-election as the "Irish Republican Workers Party" candidate to push the British Labour Party into a more active stance on Irish self-determination, although the Home Secretary Edward Shortt refused to release him to campaign in it.

-Upon the outbreak of the Irish War of Independence in 1920, ITGWU swole to its largest ever size and some considered the possibility that the Irish Revolution would take a similar path to the Russian Revolution of 1917, with O'Brien playing the role of "an Irish Lenin" but taking the revolution in a Syndicalist direction.
+Upon the outbreak of the Irish War of Independence in 1920, ITGWU swelled to its largest ever size and some considered the possibility that the Irish Revolution would take a similar path to the Russian Revolution of 1917, with O'Brien playing the role of "an Irish Lenin" but taking the revolution in a Syndicalist direction.
 O'Brien and the other leaders of the Labour Party came to believe that massive unionisation rather than electoral politics was where their focus should lay.
 They also did not wish to impede the Nationalists from establishing an Independent Ireland separate from the United Kingdom.
 Thus, O'Brien and the Labour Party did not contest the 1918 Irish general election.
 They did, however, work together to draft the Democratic Programme, a document which had been intended to guide how the newly formed Irish state would operate.

 O'Brien and the Labour Party did not oppose the Anglo-Irish Treaty.
 During the ensuing Irish Civil War between pro and anti-treaty forces, the Labour movement campaigned for peace between both sides but could not halt the violence.